 Presentations & Speeches

-- Dr. Valenzuela’s speaking engagements have included the IMF, World Bank, Inter-American Development Bank and trade associations such as CEAL (The Business Council of Latin America), ILAFA (Latin American Iron and Steel Association), banking associations in Colombia and Honduras, the Mexican Pharmaceutical Association, the Mexican Business Summit.
+- Dr. Valenzuela’s speaking engagements have included the IMF, World Bank, Inter-American Development Bank and trade associations such as CEAL (The Business Council of Latin America), ILAFA (Latin American Iron and Steel Association), banking associations in Colombia and Honduras, the Mexican Pharmaceutical Association, and the Mexican Business Summit.
 He also served as a resource person for board of directors meetings in the United States, Latin America and Europe.

 - He has lectured at major universities throughout the world and presented scholarly papers and articles presented at academic association meetings including the International Studies Association, the International Sociological Association, the American Political Science Association, and the Latin American Studies Association.